tjreinhardt/tjreinhardt/README.md

 - 💻 Learning tools for full-stack development
 - 💼 Former Tour Manager / Audio Engineer

+    Currently, I am a Software Engineer with a background education from App Academy, a 1000+ hour course with sub-3% acceptance rate, to learn the most up-to-date frameworks and best practices to transition quickly, and effectively into the work marketplace.
+I have built multiple full stack applications, some of which were solo, others with groups using the latest and most consistently desired frameworks, such as: Javascript, React, Redux, Python, Flask, Node.js, Jquery, Express.js, Pug.js, HTML, CSS, SQL, PostgreSQL, SQLAlchemy, Sqlite3, Docker, Git, React-Spring, and more.
+Connect with me if you share similar interests or would like to potentially work together :)

+    Throughout my years, I've been able to work with some amazing names and teams across the United States.
+Previously, I've worked with professional recording studios, live-media production teams, charities, non-profits, film crews, and more.
+I am an experienced Audio Engineer with education from SAE Institute, a fast-paced, hands-on program learning how to safely and effectively utilize audio recording/playback equipment in both recording studios, A/V post production, live-media broadcasting and performance, as well as learned best practices for working with industry clients and professionals.
+I've also undergone multiple mentorships with industry pro's and traveled the country to work with them.

 ## My GitHub Stats:

 [![Tjreinhardt's GitHub stats](https://github-readme-stats.vercel.app/api?username=tjreinhardt&count_private=true&theme=react)](https://github.com/tjreinhardt/github-readme-stats)